-However Dr. Michelle Henley, senior scientist and researcher at Elephants Alive (formerly known as Save the Elephants South Africa), has said that the bull that was hunted is conclusively not Nkombo.
+However, Dr Michelle Henley, senior scientist and researcher at Elephants Alive, has said that the bull that was hunted is conclusively not Nkombo.

 She gives the below reasoning for her decision based on the photos at her disposal at the time, bearing in mind the quality and quantity of photos available:

 – the tusks appear larger on the hunted bull images.
 This individual also seems older compared to the last images I have of Nkombo.
-My age estimate of Nkombo is a bull in his forties while the hunter animals seems to be in his fifties.
+My age estimate of Nkombo is a bull in his forties while the hunted elephant seems to be in his fifties.

 – The hunted animal has characteristic wrinkles on his forehead which are missing from Nkombo.